dagl200/unleash/website/docs/reference/impression-data.md

 ## Example setup

-The exact setup will vary depending on your [client SDK](../reference/sdks/index.md).
+The exact setup varies depending on your [client SDK](../reference/sdks/index.md).
 The below example configures the [Unleash Proxy client../reference/sdks/javascript-browser) to listen for impression events and log them to the console.
 If "my-feature-flag" is configured to emit impression data, then it will trigger an impression event as soon as Unleash is ready.

 ```js
 const unleash = new UnleashClient({